Microdermabrasion Vs. Chemical Peel: Key Differences

 5. Acne Scars

 To choose between a chemical peel versus microdermabrasion for acne, consider the type of acne scars you have.
-For raised acne scars, microdermabrasion will work best.
+You can opt for microdermabrasion for acne scars that are raised or bumpy.
 On the other hand, a chemical peel is more suitable for pits or deeper scars caused due to acne.

 6. Results, Cost, And Duration